Juanpe (footballer, born 1991)

-Club career
+Career

 Born in Las Palmas, Canary Islands, Juanpe graduated from UD Las Palmas' youth academy.
-He made his debut as a senior with the reserves in 2008, in Tercera División.
+He made his debut as a senior with the reserves in 2008, in the Tercera División.

 On 13 June 2009, Juanpe played his first match as a professional, coming on as a late substitute in a 0–0 home draw against Rayo Vallecano in the Segunda División.
-After a full season with the B side, he was definitely promoted to the first team on 22 June 2010.
+After a full season with the B side, he was promoted to the first team on 22 June 2010, but spent several months on the sidelines due to a heart condition.

 Juanpe scored his first goal in the second division on 21 January 2012, a last-minute header in the 1–1 draw at CE Sabadell FC.
 On 2 September of the following year he cut ties with the club, and moved to Racing de Santander of Segunda División B two days later.

 After achieving promotion to the second tier, Juanpe signed a three-year contract with Granada CF on 12 June 2014, being initially assigned to the reserves in division three.
-On 28 August he returned to Racing, penning a one-year loan deal.
+He returned to Racing on 28 August, penning a one-year loan deal.

-On 21 July 2015, Juanpe agreed to a one-year contract extension with the Andalusians, being also loaned to Real Valladolid in a season-long move.
+On 21 July 2015, Juanpe agreed to a one-year extension with the Andalusians, being also loaned to Real Valladolid in a season-long move.
 On 7 July of the following year, he signed a three-year permanent deal with Girona FC also in the second tier.

 Juanpe contributed 34 appearances during the season, helping the club promote to La Liga for the first time ever.
-He made his debut in the competition on 26 August 2017, replacing Borja García late into a 1–0 home win over Málaga CF.
+He made his debut in the competition on 26 August 2017, replacing Borja García late into a 1–0 home win over Málaga CF. He scored his first goal on 29 September, closing the 3–3 draw at RC Celta de Vigo.

+Juanpe took part in five games in Girona's first-ever participation in the UEFA Champions League, scoring in the 2–0 home win over ŠK Slovan Bratislava on 22 October 2024 through a free kick.
+On 9 June 2025, the 34-year-old left the Estadi Montilivi, with 265 competitive appearances to his credit.

+In June 2025, Juanpe moved abroad for the first time by agreeing to a contract at Liga MX side Atlético San Luis.